Lazy load option for tables with many posts

 How to enable lazy load

-To use lazy load, either enable it on the plugin settings page or add
+To use lazy load, either enable it when you create or edit a table, on the plugin settings page, by adding

 How to disable lazy load

-To deactivate lazy load, either disable it on the plugin settings page or add
+To deactivate lazy load, either disable it when you create or edit a table, on the plugin settings page, by adding

 Implications of using lazy load